 The newest threats affecting the social network are called “The Nasty List”, “The Hot List” and “I created this for you” virus.
 They operate very similarly to the previous scams as users are directed to a spoofed site asking to enter their credentials and give full access to their account.

-|Symptoms||Suspicious post, ads, news feed, and similar content posted on your behalf|
+|Symptoms||Suspicious posts and ads in the news feed, suspicious content posted on your behalf|

 |Distribution||Bundling, malicious links, compromised software|

-|Elimination||To get rid of the Instagram virus from your device, run a scan with anti-malware software|
+|Elimination||To get rid of the virus from your device, run a scan with anti-malware software|